-There are no rules here, you can scramble up and down and around to your hearts delight.
-It’s a magical place to get lost exploring.
+There are no rules here, you can scramble up and down and around to your heart’s delight.
+It’s a magical place to get lost exploring Arizona’s magnificent outdoors!

 The entire area is only about one square mile in size so it’s easy to explore by foot.
 It’s incredibly difficult to get to which is why it only attracts a few daily visitors.
 You probably won’t see another soul the entire time you’re there!

 The massive rock formations jutting up from the valley floor in Monument Valley are an iconic symbol of the American West.
 No doubt you’ve seen cowboys riding through them on horses in countless country Western movies.
-In fact, famed director John Ford filmed parts of 9 different western films here including Stagecoach and The Searchers.
+In fact, famed director John Ford filmed parts of nine different western films here, including Stagecoach and The Searchers.

 And when you’re here it even feels like you’ve traveled back in time to the wild wild West, bumping along the dusty dirt road of this rugged and desolate terrain.

 The entire valley is filled with towering sandstone formations that rise 400 to 1,000 feet above you.
 The colors of the stone change from bright orange during the day, to softer pinks and purples during sunset.

 One of the best views of the park is from The View Hotel which is where you can book a tour or a campsite as well.
 Spend a few hours exploring the park in your car, but be sure to make it to a viewpoint for sunset, it’s truly breathtaking!

 How to Visit Monument Valley: